cncf/project-template/GOVERNANCE-maintainer.md

 for a year or more, with no definite schedule to return to full Maintainer activity.

-A Maintainer may be removed at an time by a 2/3 vote of the remaining maintainers.
+A Maintainer may be removed at any time by a 2/3 vote of the remaining maintainers.

 Depending on the reason for removal, a Maintainer may be converted to Emeritus status.
 Emeritus Maintainers will still be consulted on some project matters,